IntensiveRock/ugme/README.md

 ## Associated Publications

-The methods and code in this repository were developed in connection with the following publications:
+The methods and code in this repository were developed in connection with the following publication:

 1. Dominic, A. J. III; Sayer, T.; Cao, S.; Markland, T. E.; Huang, X.; Montoya-Castillo, A.
    **Building insightful, memory-enriched models to capture long-time biochemical processes from short-time simulations.** *Proceedings of the National Academy of Sciences* **2023**, *120* (12), e2221048120.

+And a broad discussion of memory effects in biomolecular dynamics can be found in:

 2. Dominic, A. J. III; Cao, S.; Huang, X.; Montoya-Castillo, A.
    **Memory unlocks the future of biomolecular dynamics: Transformative tools to uncover physical insights accurately and efficiently.** *Journal of the American Chemical Society* **2023**, *145* (18), 9916–9927.